yesnik/symfony-guides/api_platform.md

 If you're not logged in then you can't make POST request to create `CheeseListing`.

+When a request comes in, API Platform goes through three steps in a specific order:

+1. It deserializes the JSON and updates the CheeseListing object
+2. It applies `security` param
+3. It executes validation rules.

 ## Testing API

 ### Api test example